ohmyshake/programming-tutorial/book/programming_environment/Overview.md

 ### Applications

-- Store apps downloaded from App Store and Internet, such as Chrome/Wechat...
+- Store apps downloaded from App Store and Internet, such as Chrome, Wechat...

 ### Desktop